NicolaiRuckel/issdark-beamer-theme/README.md

 [![Build Status](https://travis-ci.com/NicolaiRuckel/issdark-beamer-theme.svg?branch=master)](https://travis-ci.com/NicolaiRuckel/issdark-beamer-theme)

 # [ISSDark Beamer Theme](https://github.com/NicolaiRuckel/issdark-beamer-theme)

-A dark beamer theme created for my presentations for the Intelligent Software Systems group at Bauhaus-Universität Weimar.
+The beamer theme I use for my presentations.
 The main design goal was to have a dark background to work on low-light environments (i.e. presentations with dimmed or turned-off lights) with no unnecessary and distracting elements on each slide.
 That’s why the date, name of the author, and name of the talk are only on the title slide.

 You can download a sample presentation
 [here][sample presentation].